cqfn/degit/README.md

   * [Commits](https://git-scm.com/docs/git-commit) from less _available_ branches are ignored during merge
   * The _availability_ of itself is configurable (either MAX or MIN)

-It is highly recommended to avoid making parallel commits to the same branch, since it may lead to inability to merge and abandonded (or lost) branches.
+It is highly recommended to avoid pushing to the same branch from a few nodes, since it may lead to inability to merge and abandonded (or lost) branches.

 Here is how the data is propagated when you interact with Git on your laptop: